fpgadeveloper/ethernet-fmc-zynq-gem/PetaLinux/README.md

 4. Copies the relevant configuration files from the `src` directory into the created PetaLinux project.
 5. Builds the PetaLinux project.
-6. Generates a BOOT.bin and image.ub file.
+6. Generates a BOOT.bin, boot.scr and image.ub file.

 ### Launch PetaLinux on hardware